Karen has had several exotic pets; the hedgehog was the funniest-looking, but nothing beat the skunk for getting attention!

 How Do You Pet a Hedgehog?

 When I first got to know my husband, I found out he had had a pet hedgehog.
 Since I had two ferrets myself at the time and grew up with a pet skunk and wished for a pet wallaby, I thought it might be fun as newlyweds to get a hedgehog.
 He said they were nice pets, after all, and they certainly looked cute in pictures.
-I just had one question: How can you pet a pet hedgehog?
+I just had one question: How do you pet a pet hedgehog?

 A hedgehog's lifespan is only a couple years, so I never met my husband's average brown hedgehog, named Horatio.
 First of all, I had to learn that the African pygmy hedgehogs sold as pets in America are not the same thing as English hedgehogs.
 For one thing, they are smaller: about the size of a large potato, or when fending off an enemy, a curled-up potato with needles sticking out all over.
 (Maybe I should just let the graphics handle the mental images.)